aanandbajaj/auto-auction-hub-demo/README.md

 ## Services

-The Auto Auction Hub Web Application utilizes various services to manage and handle data, user authentication, and communication with the backend server.
-Here's an overview of the key services used in the application:

-### 1. **AuthService**

-- **Description**: The AuthService manages user authentication and login/logout functionality.
+- **AuthService**: Manages user authentication and login/logout functionality.
-- **Purpose**: It allows users to securely log in to their accounts and access restricted features, such as bidding and the user dashboard.

-### 2. **BiddingService**

-- **Description**: The BiddingService handles all operations related to placing bids on vehicle listings.
+- **BiddingService**: Handles all operations related to placing bids on vehicle listings.
-- **Purpose**: It enables users to place bids on their desired vehicles during auctions and retrieves information about the highest bid for a listing.

-### 3. **ListingService**

-- **Description**: The ListingService interacts with the backend to retrieve and display vehicle listings.
+- **ListingService**: Interacts with the backend to retrieve and display vehicle listings.
-- **Purpose**: It provides details about available listings, including images and bid counts, and allows users to access specific vehicle details.

-### 4. **AuctionsService**

-- **Description**: The AuctionsService manages auctions, including fetching auction data and checking auction status.
+- **AuctionsService**: Manages auctions, including fetching auction data and checking auction status.
-- **Purpose**: It ensures that users can view ongoing and upcoming auctions, as well as access information about the status of a specific auction.

-### 5. **ContactFormService**

-- **Description**: The ContactFormService handles user inquiries and messages sent via the contact form.
+- **ContactFormService**: Handles user inquiries and messages sent via the contact form.
-- **Purpose**: It allows users to reach out to platform administrators for assistance or questions regarding the auction process.

-These services play a crucial role in ensuring the smooth operation of the Auto Auction Hub Web Application, from user authentication to accessing auction listings and placing bids.
-They enable a seamless user experience and efficient communication with the backend server.

 ## Accessing the Application